-So we built a ramp with some DUPLO bricks and our intention was to increase the steepness (also called gradient) of the cardboard ramp and let a car roll down the hill.
-We marked on the floor (wood) with some chalk how far the car reached.
+We built a ramp with some DUPLO bricks, and our intention was to increase the steepness (also called gradient) of the cardboard ramp and let a car roll down the hill.
+We marked on the floor (wood) with some chalk how far the car had reached.
 After a few test runs we found that the car at the same gradient reached different distances each time we did it.
 We spent quite a while figuring out what was causing this variation.
-Our car was partly to blame, it was a lego car which didn’t have very free spinning wheels.
+Our car was partly to blame, it was a Lego car which didn’t have very free-spinning wheels.

 So now we had three problems:

 Z thought a DUPLO base plate would be a good idea to use, and I suggested using some track to keep the car on the paper instead of veering off the side.
-We found a car with free moving wheels and I suggested finding the average of the distance travelled.
+We found a car with free-moving wheels, and I suggested finding the average of distance travelled.

 This is how we recorded the results.
 The number of bricks is the height of the ramp.